satra/NiPyPe-Paper/nipype_paper.rst

 Interfaces
 ~~~~~~~~~~

-Interfaces\ :sup:``[h] <#cmnt8>`_`\  form the core of NiPyPe.
-As stated
+Interfaces form the core of NiPyPe.
+The goal of Interfaces is to provide
-earlier, the goal of “Interfaces” is to provide a uniform mechanism for
+a uniform mechanism for accessing analysis tools from neuroimaging
-accessing analysis tools from neuroimaging software packages (e.g.,
+software packages (e.g., FreeSurfer, FSL, SPM).
+Interfaces can be used
+directly as a Python object, incorporated into custom Python scripts or
-FreeSurfer, FSL, SPM).
-For example, there is a Realign Interface that
+used interactively in a Python console.
+For example, there is a Realign
-exposes the SPM realignment routine, while the MCFLIRT Interface exposes
+Interface that exposes the SPM realignment routine, while the MCFLIRT
-the FSL realignment routine.
-In addition, one can also implement an
+Interface exposes the FSL realignment routine.
+In addition, one can also
-algorithm in Python within NiPyPe and expose it as an Interface.
+implement an algorithm in Python within NiPyPe and expose it as an
-Interfaces are flexible and can accommodate the heterogeneous software
+Interface.
+Interfaces are flexible and can accommodate the heterogeneous
-that needs to be supported, while providing unified and uniform access
+software that needs to be supported, while providing unified and uniform
-to these tools for the user.
-Since, there is no need for the underlying
+access to these tools for the user.
+Since, there is no need for the
-software to be changed (recompiled or adjusted to conform with a certain
+underlying software to be changed (recompiled or adjusted to conform
-standard), developers can continue to create software using the computer
+with a certain standard), developers can continue to create software
-language of their choice.
+using the computer language of their choice.

 An Interface definition consists of: (a) input parameters, their types
 (e.g., file, floating point value, list of integers, etc.,.) and